loppy1243/cmse401-git/homework/HW6/README.md

 ```
 Note that this creates a slew of SLURM jobs.

-My trials are provided in `timings/compiled/mpi.dat`, with averages extracted into
+My trials were performed on the HPCC `dev-intel14` and are provided in
-`timings/compiled/mpi-avg.dat`.
-I had some weird errors crop up when doing these timings;
+`timings/compiled/mpi.dat`, with averages extracted into `timings/compiled/mpi-avg.dat`.
+I had
-specifically, _the configurations_ `threads=64` _and_ `y_size=500,2000,1000` _always fail_.
+some weird errors crop up when doing these timings; specifically, _the configurations_
-*Occasionally* other configurations will fail in the same way, and I believe I had more
+`threads=64` _and_ `y_size=500,2000,1000` _always fail_.  *Occasionally* other configurations
-consistent trouble when I was trying to do 128 threads (but I stopped doing that, so I don't
+will fail in the same way, and I believe I had more consistent trouble when I was trying to do
-know).
-This was across hours and hours of time, since I ended up doing redoing timings several
+128 threads (but I stopped doing that, so I don't know).
+This was across hours and hours of
-times.
+time, since I ended up redoing timings several times.
 The error is always (for example):
 ```
 *** An error occurred in MPI_Recv
 *** reported by process [1533739017,63]